AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 names(derep_reverse) <- samples
 ```

+> **NOTE**
+> The dereplication step is no longer listed as part of the [standard dada2 tutorial](https://benjjneb.github.io/dada2/tutorial.html){:target="_blank"}, as it is performed by the `dada()` step [if that command is given filenames](https://github.com/benjjneb/dada2/issues/1095){:target="_blank"}.
+It can be lighter on memory requirements to run them as separate steps like done here, so it is left this way here for the sake of folks running things in the binder.

 ## Inferring ASVs
 Here's where DADA2 gets to do what it was born to do, that is to do its best to infer true biological sequences.
 It does this by incorporating the consensus quality profiles and abundances of each unique sequence, and then figuring out if each sequence is more likely to be of biological origin or more likely to be spurious.
 You can read more about the details of this in [the paper](https://www.nature.com/articles/nmeth.3869#methods){:target="_blank"} of course or looking through [the DADA2 site](https://benjjneb.github.io/dada2/index.html){:target="_blank"}.